PoliticalGraveyard.com

 Heckemeyer, Tony See Anthony J. Heckemeyer

 Heckendorn, George W. — of Michigan.
 Republican.
-Candidate in primary for U.S. Representative from Michigan 14th District, 1952.
-Still living as of 1952.
+Candidate for U.S. Representative from Michigan 14th District, 1952.
+Presumed deceased.
+Burial location unknown.

 Heckenkamp, Don J. — of Quincy, Adams County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1972.
 Still living as of 1972.

 Heckenkamp, Joseph Edward (b.
 1901) — also known as Joseph E. Heckenkamp — of Quincy, Adams County, Ill.
 Born in Quincy, Adams County, Ill., March 19, 1901.
 Democrat.
-Florist; member of Illinois state house of representatives; elected 1932, 1934; member of Illinois state senate 36th District; elected 1936; candidate in primary for U.S. Representative from Illinois 15th District, 1938; delegate to Democratic National Convention from Illinois, 1956.
+Florist; member of Illinois state house of representatives; elected 1932, 1934; member of Illinois state senate 36th District; elected 1936; candidate for U.S. Representative from Illinois 15th District, 1938; delegate to Democratic National Convention from Illinois, 1956.
 Catholic.
 Member, Moose; Eagles; United Commercial Travelers.
 Burial location unknown.

 Heckenlively, John — of Wisconsin.
 Democrat.
 Alternate delegate to Democratic National Convention from Wisconsin, 2000.
 Still living as of 2000.